jcp650/stock_analysis/README.md

 ### Figure 2
 ![](Resources/VBA_Challenge_2017.png) ![](Resources/VBA_Challenge_2018.png)

-Below is a step by step breakdown of the code used for analyzing this stock data with Excel VBA.
+Below is a step by step breakdown of the code used for analyzing the client-provided stock data with Excel VBA.

 ### Step 1
 *Create Subroutine for refactoring code*